 While your judgment of what your children are telling you gives you a chance to teach them right from wrong (building up their moral fiber, so to speak), try to listen first.
 Bulk up your child with the helpful suggestions later when he may be more ready to listen to you.

 Being overweight can increase your risk for developing several diseases, including heart disease, diabetes, and some types of cancer.
 Among the countless weight-loss strategies being touted, which is best for you?
 Use common sense and use what works for your body.
 The same program does not work for everyone.

-Learn about child development and unique temperaments.
-Not knowing what is normal behavior for each age and developmental phase can set the stage for anger, anxiety, and unrealistic expectations, causing frustration for parents and children.
+These emotions can lead to frustration for parents and children.
 It is very important to understand that nature has set up time clocks for your children and that at certain times of their lives, the alarm goes off and they seem to change overnight.
 It’s part of growing up.

 Any parent with more than one child can tell you how different each child can be.
 Realize each child’s special and unique characteristics.
 Don’t compare your children to one another, and – as with your weight-loss program – do what works best for each child.